Consistent order estimation and minimal penalties: Pathwise fluctuations of the likelihood

 \begin{rem} When $\mathcal{\bar D}_q$ and $\mathcal{\bar D}_p$ each contain an $L^2(f^\star d\mu)$-dense subset of continuously accessible points (which is typically the case in sufficiently smooth models), then Theorem \ref{thm:lowerlil} provides the exact characterization

 Beside its intrinsic interest, this result has a surprising consequence.
 In the case that $\mathcal{M}_q$ and $\mathcal{M}_p$ are regular parametric models with $\dim(\mathcal{M}_q)> \dim(\mathcal{M}_p)$, one can choose $g\in\mathcal{\bar D}_q$ which is orthogonal to $\mathcal{\bar D}_p$.
 As $\mathcal{\bar D}_q,\mathcal{\bar D}_p\subseteq L^2_0(f^\star d\mu)$ (see the proof of Corollary \ref{cor:lowerlil}), it follows easily that in this case the right-hand side of the previous equation display is precisely equal to $1$.
 In particular, we obtain the curious conclusion that in regular parametric models, the magnitude of the fluctuations of the likelihood ratio statistic does not depend on the dimensions $\dim(\mathcal{M}_q)$ and $\dim(\mathcal{M}_p)$.
-In contrast, it is well known that in regular parametric models, the likelihood ratio statistic itself converges weakly to a chi-square distribution with $\dim(\mathcal{M}_q)-\dim(\mathcal{M}_p)$. degrees of freedom, so the tails of the distribution of the likelihood ratio statistic do in fact depend strongly on the dimensions $\dim(\mathcal{M}_q)$ and $\dim(\mathcal{M}_p)$.
-Of course, the dimension independence of the pathwise fluctuations will also cease to hold if we are interested in a result that is uniform in the order $q$, as in Theorem \ref{thm:upperlil}. \end{rem}
+In contrast, it is well known that in regular parametric models, the likelihood ratio statistic itself converges weakly to a chi-square distribution with $\dim(\mathcal{M}_q)-\dim(\mathcal{M}_p)$ degrees of freedom, so the tails of the distribution of the likelihood ratio statistic do in fact depend strongly on the dimensions $\dim(\mathcal{M}_q)$ and $\dim(\mathcal{M}_p)$.
+Of course, the dimension independence of the pathwise fluctuations will also cease to hold if we are interested in a result that is uniform in the order $q$, as in Theorem \ref{thm:upperlil}.
+This highlights the fact that the problems investigated in this paper are fundamentally different depending on whether or not one assumes a prior upper bound on the model order. \end{rem}